Make a WordSiv object, w/ default Vocab set to English

 language.
 WordSiv includes some Vocabs, and you can make your own (instructions

 coming soon!).
-You can see all available Vocabs with: list_vocabs()
+You can see all available Vocabs with: list_vocabs():

 Selecting a Vocab

-You can set which Vocab you want to use on WordSiv
+You can set which Vocab you want to use on WordSiv object initialization,

 which will affect all text generation methods you call:

-Alternatively, you can specify vocab
+Alternatively, you can specify vocab when you are calling word(), sent(),

 etc.: